userfrosting/learn/07.dependency-injection/02.the-di-container/docs.md

 ];
 ```

 The "nest of choice" can now be selected in the service provider.
-It could also be selected using another kind of logic, for example using a `Config` service (and the new for PHP 8.0 [match expression](https://www.php.net/manual/en/control-structures.match.php)):
+It could also be selected using another kind of logic, for example using a `Config` service and the new for PHP 8.0 [match expression](https://www.php.net/manual/en/control-structures.match.php):
 ```php
 return [
     // Inject Config to decide which nest to use, and the Container to get the actual class